-The WEEKDAY Function is a DATE and TIME Function.
+The WEEKDAY Function is an Excel DATE and TIME Function.
 The function will return an integer that is a representation of the day of the week for a given date.

 WEEKDAY is quite useful in financial analysis.
-Suppose we wish to determine the time required to complete a certain project, the function can be useful in removing weekends from the given time frame.
-Thus, it is particularly useful when planning and scheduling work for the business projects.
+Suppose we wish to determine the time required to complete a certain project – the function can be useful in removing weekends from the given time frame.
+Thus, it is particularly useful when planning and scheduling work for a business project.

 It uses the following arguments:

-- Serial_number (required argument) – It is a sequential number representing the date of the day that we are trying to find.
+Serial_number (required argument) – This is a sequential number representing the date of the day that we are trying to find.

-- Return_type (optional argument) – It specifies which integers are to be assigned to each weekday.
+Return_type (optional argument) – This specifies which integers are to be assigned to each weekday.
 Possible values are:

-- A reference to a cell containing a date; or
+A reference to a cell containing a date

 How to use the WEEKDAY Function in Excel?